-My wife and I made the half-hour trip to a nearby park to get stretch our legs and enjoy some nice spring weather.
+My wife and I made the half-hour trip to a nearby park to stretch our legs a bit and enjoy some nice spring weather.
 It was nice getting away from our neighborhood (which isn’t so nice) to a pleasant place to walk around.
 Oglebay Park is situated in Wheeling, West Virginia and covers quite a few acres.
 Since they usually have some nice plantings of spring flowers, I also wanted to stretch my camera muscles.
 They were a little stiff from the blah winter.
 We visited the park on two different days, about a week apart.

 We arrived the first day a little past mid-day.
 I know, not the ideal photo time, but it was mostly cloudy and I thought I could take advantage of the soft light when the clouds covered the sun.
 Besides, this being our first trip there this year, I wasn’t sure what to expect.
 So it was more of a reconnaissance mission.
 It was a weekday so the park wasn’t too busy but, being just after Easter, there were a few families milling about.

 Though I had brought my Leica and Fujifilm gear I was more interested with what I could shoot with my M9.
 I knew that the Fujifilm X-T3 would be capable of any photo I had in my head but I really wanted to see how I would shoot flowers with the Leica.
 I couldn’t shoot too close due to the rangefinders limitations and I couldn’t shoot with too much telephoto compression as the longest lens I have is a 90mm Elmarit.

 I shot a few photos that first day, mostly variations on the same theme.
 These are my favorites from that day.
 Both taken with the Elmarit-M 90.